 As insurers have raised rates to cope, customers have registered their displeasure.
 Customer satisfaction with the price of policies now sits at 769 out of 1,000, a decline of 5 points in one year.
 J.D.
 Power characterizes the drop as “significant.”

 Overall, though, customer satisfaction with U.S. auto insurance companies averaged 834 on a 1,000-point scale — down just 1 point from a year prior, according to the study, which is now in its 23rd year.

 Despite the dissatisfaction with pricing, there was some good news for insurers in this year’s survey, says Robert Lajdziak, director of insurance intelligence at J.D.
 Power.

 “J.D.
 Power finds two bright spots in the data for insurers.
 First, those insurers that are transparent and notify customers in advance of price increases can blunt the negative effects of a price increase.
 Second, usage-based insurance is growing quickly, with an all-time high number of customers adopting these programs and due to their experience using them, overall customer satisfaction levels have significantly risen.”

 The best auto insurer in every region

 J.D.
-Power’s 2021 study is based on a poll of more than 38,000 car insurance customers.
+Power’s 2022 study is based on a poll of nearly 37,000 car insurance customers.
 It evaluates five facets of customer satisfaction:

 - Billing process and policy information